The Amazing Race 8: Contestants

-Stassi Schroeder later appeared in the Oxygen reality series Queen Bees.
-Schroeder later appeared on the Bravo reality series Vanderpump Rules as a part of that cast for eight seasons.
+Stassi Schroeder later appeared in the Oxygen reality series Queen Bees, as well as the Bravo reality series Vanderpump Rules, where she as a cast member for eight seasons.
 In 2011, Brian and Marion Paolo appeared on the HGTV reality show House Hunters.
-Billy and Carissa Gaghan wrote introductions for My Ox is Broken, a book about The Amazing Race.
+Billy and Carissa Gaghan wrote introductions for My Ox Is Broken, a book about The Amazing Race.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.